abrahamjuliot/creepjs/README.md

 A failing trust score is unique and can be used to connect fingerprints.

 - start at `100%`
-- less than 2 loose fingerprints: add `20%` extra credit
+- less than 2 loose fingerprints: reward `20%` extra credit
 - 2 - 10 loose fingerprints: subtract `total*0.1`
 - 11+ loose fingerprints: subtract `total*0.2`
 - trash: subtract `total*15.5`